Poster

 East Exhibit Hall A-C #3305

 When using large language models (LLMs) in high-stakes applications, we need to know when we can trust their predictions.
-Some works argue that prompting highly-capable LLMs is sufficient to produce calibrated uncertainties, while others introduce sampling methods that can be prohibitively expensive.
-In this work, we first argue that prompting on its own is insufficient to achieve good calibration and then show that fine-tuning on a small dataset of correct and incorrect answers can create an estimate with good generalization and small computational overhead.
+Some works argue that prompting high-performance LLMs is sufficient to produce calibrated uncertainties, while others introduce sampling methods that can be prohibitively expensive.
+In this work, we first argue that prompting on its own is insufficient to achieve good calibration and then show that fine-tuning on a small dataset of correct and incorrect answers can create an uncertainty estimate with good generalization and small computational overhead.
 We show that a thousand graded examples are sufficient to outperform baseline methods and that training through the features of a model is necessary for good performance and tractable for large open-source models when using LoRA.
-We also investigate the mechanisms that enable LLM uncertainty estimation, finding that many models can be used as general-purpose uncertainty estimators, applicable not just to their own uncertainties but also the uncertainty of other models.
+We also investigate the mechanisms that enable reliable LLM uncertainty estimation, finding that many models can be used as general-purpose uncertainty estimators, applicable not just to their own uncertainties but also the uncertainty of other models.
 Lastly, we show that uncertainty estimates inform human use of LLMs in human-AI collaborative settings through a user study.

 Live content is unavailable.
 Log in and register to view live content